JohnBassett-KI/ILC3_TGFB_Activation/README.md

 10. Clinical Lung- and Allergy Research Unit, Department of Medicine Huddinge, Karolinska Institutet, Stockholm, Sweden & the Department of Respiratory Medicine and Allergy, Karolinska University Hospital Huddinge, Stockholm, Sweden </span>

-### This repository contains the code for generating Figure 4 for the manuscript.
+### This repository contains the code for generating Figure 4.

 ![](ComanEtAl_Fig4.jpg)